ShipNerd/shipnerdApiDocs/source/index.html.md

 **Welcome to ShipNerd's API**

-ShipNerd makes shipping quick, easy, and affordable.
+ShipNerd makes shipping quick, easy and affordable.
 No hidden fees, no volume commitments, huge discounts and we only ship with the best in the business.
 Get your free account today, and make the smarter shipping choice.

-Using our API you can get shipping quotes and create labels.
+Our shipping API enables you to instanly obtain shipping quotes and create labels.
 It's quick & easy, follow the instructions and start shipping today.

 # Authentication